Los Angeles Union Station: Metro Rail

-Three Metro Rail lines (the B (Red), D (Purple), and L (Gold) Lines) serve the station with about 300 Metro Rail trains departing every weekday.
+Three Metro Rail lines serve the station with about 300 Metro Rail trains departing every weekday.
+The B and D lines are heavy rail, and share a platform underground, while the A Line uses tracks one and two outside.

-Metro B Line/Metro D Line
+Metro Rail B and D lines

-The Metro B and Metro D subway lines have their eastern terminus at Union Station and share two tracks below Union Station.
+The Metro Rail B and D subway lines have their eastern terminus at Union Station and share two tracks below Union Station.
 There are two entrances to the platform: one is located inside Union Station's main concourse on the west side of the complex, near Alameda Street, and the other is located near the Patsaouras Transit Plaza on the east side of the complex.

-Metro L Line
+Metro Rail A Line

-The Metro L Line (Gold) is a light rail line that passes through Union Station as it travels between Azusa and East Los Angeles.
+The Metro Rail A Line is a light rail line that passes through Union Station as it travels between Pomona and Long Beach.
 Trains use Tracks 1 and 2 of Union Station's 14 outdoor tracks.
 The platform is accessible via staircase and elevator from the main passenger tunnel.
 From the Gold line's opening on July 26, 2003, until the segment to East Los Angeles opened on November 15, 2009, this station was the southern terminus.
 The platform features an art installation, entitled Images of Commonality/Nature and Movement, created by Beth Thielen.

-The platform station will be served by the A Line, which will run from Long Beach to Azusa, once the Regional Connector is complete in 2023.
+The platform station was formerly served by the L Line, which permanently closed on June 16, 2023, for the opening of the Regional Connector.
+The A Line now services the tracks north of Little Tokyo/Arts District, including Union Station.

 Metro Busway

 Metro J Line

 One Metro Busway bus rapid transit line makes a stop at the Patsaouras Transit Plaza.
-The Metro J Line operates between El Monte Bus Station, Downtown Los Angeles, Harbor Gateway Transit Center and select trips to San Pedro using the El Monte Busway and Harbor Transitway.
+The Metro Busway J Line operates between El Monte station, Downtown Los Angeles, Harbor Gateway Transit Center and select trips to San Pedro using the El Monte Busway and Harbor Transitway.

+Silver Streak

+The Silver Streak, a bus rapid transit service operated by Foothill Transit running between Pico station in Downtown Los Angeles and the Montclair Transit Center, makes a stop at the Patsaouras Transit Plaza.